munificent/game-programming-patterns/book/state.markdown

 > Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

 That doesn't tell us much.
 Heck, our `switch` does that.
-The concrete pattern they describe, applied to our heroine looks like this:
+The concrete pattern they describe looks like this when applied to our heroine:

 ### A state interface